-In the event of severe diarrhoea, particularly if associated with blood in stools, severe abdominal pain, or fever > 38.5 °C, consider other causes such as acute bacterial enteritis, or pseudo-membranous colitis (C. difficile) due to FQs.
-Do not use loperamide in bloody diarrhoea or diarrhoea associated with fever.
+In the event of severe diarrhoea, particularly if associated with blood in stools, severe abdominal pain, or fever > 38.5 °C, consider other causes such as acute bacterial enteritis, or pseudomembranous colitis (C. difficile) due to FQs.
+Do not use loperamide for bloody diarrhoea or diarrhoea associated with fever.

-Monitor serum electrolytes in patients with severe diarrhoea on QT prolonging drugs.
+Monitor serum electrolytes in patients with severe diarrhoea taking QT prolonging drugs.